1 November 2018

-Ants can bite and sting any possible predators, and keep their plant partner in check by pruning encroacing vines of their competing neighbours, giving them more access to light and nutrients.
+Ants can bite and sting any possible predators, and keep their plant partner in check by pruning encroaching vines of their competing neighbours, giving them more access to light and nutrients.

-They also help myrmecophyes survive by harvesting the seeds and returning them to their nests.
-They eat the food, or elaisomes, around the seed and desposit the seed itself in their waste pile leaving it to germinate below ground safe from predators and in enriched soil.
+They also help myrmecophytes survive by harvesting the seeds and returning them to their nests.
+They eat the food, or elaiosomes, around the seed and deposit the seed itself in their waste pile leaving it to germinate below ground safe from predators and in enriched soil.

-One of the best-known examples of ant-plant mutualism is between Acacia cornigera (Fabacea) and the ant Pseudoomyrmex ferrugineus (Pseduomyrmecinae) in eastern Mexico.
+One of the best-known examples of ant-plant mutualism is between Acacia cornigera (Fabacea) and the ant Pseudomyrmex ferrugineus (Pseduomyrmecinae) in eastern Mexico.